campoloj/SoftwareDevelopment2016/12/README.txt

-The purpose of this project was to deal with the entire Step 4 in the Evolution procedure, which meant applying Player action choices and running a full feeding cycle.
-Additionally, to plan the protocol between main, Dealer, and internal / external Players.
+The purpose of this project was to run an entire game of evolution,, which meant completing each step in the dealer and adding choose functionality in the Player.
+Additionally, to plan the remote protocol between main, Dealer, and internal / external Players.

 _____________________________________________________________________________________________

+main.py: To run a full game with an input of the number of players from 3 to 8.

-api/api.txt: - Descriptions for each protocol
+remote/remote.txt: - Descriptions for each protocol
-api/End.png - Image depicting the end game protocol interaction diagram api/Start.png - Image depicting the start game protocol interaction diagram api/Turn.png - Image depicting the per turn protocol interaction diagram
+remote/End.png - Image depicting the end game remote protocol interaction diagram remote/Start.png - Image depicting the start game remote protocol interaction diagram remote/Turn.png - Image depicting the per turn protocol remote interaction diagram

-dealer/action.py: the Action data representations for different Player actions dealer/action4.py: the Action4 data representation for a Player's list of actions dealer/action_tests.py: unit tests for Action / Action4 objects dealer/dealer.py: the Dealer object with the feed1 method and necessary helpers dealer/dealer_tests.py: unit tests for a Dealer object dealer/feeding_choice.py: the FeedingChoice data representations
+dealer/action.py: the Action data representations for different Player actions dealer/action4.py: the Action4 data representation for a Player's list of actions dealer/action_tests.py: unit tests for Action / Action4 objects dealer/cheater: a Player Object that breaks the rules of the game.
+For testing. dealer/dealer.py: the Dealer object with the feed1 method and necessary helpers dealer/dealer_tests.py: unit tests for a Dealer object dealer/feeding_choice.py: the FeedingChoice data representations